mdolab/openconcept/docs/tutorials/turboprop.rst

 Mission
 =======

+This mission group has two changes from previous examples.
-Add the variables from the data file using a ``DictIndepVarComp`` instead of manually defining them as before.
+The aircraft parameters are added from the data file using a ``DictIndepVarComp`` instead of manually defining them as before with an ``IndepVarComp``.

-Use the ``FullMissionAnalysis``.
+This allows the parameters to be defined in one location (that is not the run script).
+The second change is the switch to using a ``FullMissionAnalysis`` mission, which adds a balanced field length calculation to the ``BasicMission`` we used previously.

+The ``DictIndepVarComp`` takes in a nested Python dictionary, which in this case is imported from the TBM's aircraft data file.
+Values from the dictionary can be added as outputs by calling ``add_output_from_dict`` and passing in a string with the keys for the nested dictionary for the variable you want separated by a pipe.

 .. literalinclude:: ../../examples/TBM850.py
     :start-after: # rst Mission (beg)